 -

-For sectionals and chaises, tape the full footprint and verify left/right orientation.
+For sectionals and chaises, tape the full footprint and confirm the orientation before checkout.

 Related Couch Size Topics People Also Search